- About 160,000 new HIV infections occurred in 2016, dramatically declining from 320,000 in 2009.

 Children lag behind adults in access to HIV testing and treatment

-- An estimated 45 per cent of the estimated 1.4 million infants born to mothers living with HIV in all low- and middle income countries received cotrimoxazole.
+- In 2015, an estimated 45 per cent of the estimated 1.4 million infants born to mothers living with HIV in all low- and middle income countries received cotrimoxazole.

 - In 2015, coverage of antiretroviral prophylaxis among HIV-exposed infants was only 54 per cent in all low- and middle-income countries, which was significantly lower than the 77 per cent of mothers receiving prophylactic antiretrovirals.